How to Dedicate Your Life to Music When You're Fucking Scared

 Example:

-fear: I’m afraid my company will fall apart if I get sick again
+Fear: I’m afraid my company will fall apart if I get sick again.

-question: what conversations, contingencies, support do I need to put in place in order to know that what I’m building will continue and thrive in the worst case scenario?
+Question: What conversations, contingencies, support do I need to put in place in order to know that what I’m building will continue and thrive in the worst case scenario?

 Example:

-fear: I’m afraid our record will fall flat after it’s released and nobody will care about it
+Fear: I’m afraid our record will fall flat after it’s released and nobody will care about it.

-question: how can I make sure we have post-release plans to keep momentum going? what if I throw the band a really sweet album flop party before we get up the next day and get to work on regional touring?
+Question: How can I make sure we have post-release plans to keep momentum going?
+What if I throw the band a really sweet album flop party before we get up the next day and get to work on regional touring?

 Example:

-fear: I’m afraid that if I only focus on music I’ll miss out on financial stability!
+Fear: I’m afraid that if I only focus on music I’ll miss out on financial stability!

-question: How much financial stability do I need to feel safe?
+Question: How much financial stability do I need to feel safe?

 Once you’re having this kind of constructive conversation with your fear, you can make a plan!
 The plan is almost always less sexy than your dream scenario.
 It’s slower.
 It’s safer.
 But it’s also stronger and probably more achievable.